 - To control, store and preserve, within the boundaries of the District, the water of the Grand River and its tributaries for any useful purpose and to use, distribute and sell the same within the boundaries of the District.

-GRDA fulfills its responsibilities by operating three hydroelectric facilities, and managing two lakes, along the Grand River system.
-These facilities, along with the GRDA Coal-Fired Complex (thermal generation), and the Red Bud facility combine for a total generation capability of 1,480 megawatts (MW).
-GRDA transmits and delivers this wholesale electricity across its 24-county service area in Northeast Oklahoma via a sophisticated energy delivery systems.
+GRDA fulfills its responsibilities by operating three hydroelectric facilities and managing two lakes along the Grand River system.
+These facilities, along with the two coal burning units at the Grand River Energy Center (GREC), Red Bud facility and wind generation from several different Oklahoma wind farms combine for to give GRDA a total electric generation capacity of close to 1,900 megawatt.
+In 2017, the new Unit 3 combined cycle gas generation plant will go online at the GREC and will have the potential to be the most efficient generator of its type in the United States.
+GRDA transmits and delivers this electricity across its 24-county service area in Northeast Oklahoma via a sophisticated energy delivery system.
 GRDA sells electricity to three customer classes: municipals, electric cooperatives and industries.